olpeh/olpeh.github.io/_posts/2021-03-02-js-should-be-your-last-resort.md

 }
 ```

-## Don’t use CSS for what you can do with HTML
+## Don’t Use CSS for What You Can Do with HTML

 Similarly, don’t do something with CSS that you could and should be doing in HTML.

-An extreme example of this was that we had accidentally been using margins to separate two words from each others, instead of using a space in between words!
+An extreme example of this was that we had accidentally been using margins to separate two words from each other, instead of using a space in between the words!

 This was obviously not a good idea from at least the following perspectives:

 - It might not follow the font size, letter spacing etc.
 - It is not needed, waste of effort and processing
+- If someone would need to copy the text, there would be no space in between the words

 ## Frontend Development Is Not Easy

 Web frontend development is not an easy topic to master.
-It requires some experience and understanding the whole picture in order to be able to solve the right problems on the right level using the right tools.
-Solving something on the frontend has many levels and details baked in.
+It is something you can get started with quite rapidly, but mastering it requires some level of experience and understanding the whole picture in order to be able to solve the right problems on the right level using the right tools.
+Solving something on the frontend has many levels and details baked in it.

-Additionally, you'll need to understand when a problem should be solved on the backend instead of on the frontend for various reasons such as performance and usability.
+Additionally, you'll need to understand when a problem should be solved on the backend instead of the frontend for various reasons such as performance, usability or maintainability among others.

 However, keep in mind that sometimes you don't need to try to reach for a perfect solution and something that works might be good enough to be shipped to production and to be used by your end users.